OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 ## Normative Group Types

-There are two normative _Group Types_ for informational purposes: `variability.groups.Root` and `variability.groups.Conditional`.
+There are two normative _Group Types_ for informational purposes: `variability.groups.Root` and `variability.groups.ConditionalMembers`.
-The first _Group Type_ is the root group every other variability-related group, such as `variability.groups.Conditional` should derive from.
+The first _Group Type_ is the root group every other variability-related group, such as `variability.groups.ConditionalMembers` should derive from.

 ```linenums="1"
 variability.groups.Root